DBBrowne/obtuse-code-challenge-binary-search-walk/README.md

 ### Known Issues

 - [Branch prediction failures](https://stackoverflow.com/questions/11227809/why-is-processing-a-sorted-array-faster-than-processing-an-unsorted-array) lead to very slow execution for the binary search approach.
 A viable workaround would be useful knowledge.

+- Go multithreading runs slower than non-multithreaded.
+- Go changing order of functions in benchmarks affects execution times, which it should not.